Code-Institute-Submissions/CI-MS2-Discover-Kefalonia/README.md

   - The Console returns a status of 200 and the email is recoreded in gmail.
 The user should also receive an auto reply from EMailJS.
 - Testing of the 'required' attribute which ensures all contact form fields get filled in before the data can be sent.
 - I have tested the email address entry on the Contact form to ensure correctly formatted email addresses can be entered e.g [_name@something.com_](mailto:name@something.com)
-- Accessibility Test
-  - Highlighted potential issue with the choice text colour on the navbar, hyperlinks and Copyright section
-    - Navbar text changed to a darker colour
-    - Hyperlink colour changed to a darker blue for increased contrast
-    - Copyright text changed to a darker colour to provide contrast.

 - Spelling Checked using [Typosaurus](https://typosaur.us/)
 - [CSS Auto Prefixer](https://autoprefixer.github.io/) - CSS file checked
 - Mobile Friendly Test - [PASS](https://search.google.com/test/mobile-friendly?id=8jZoJWUliCuw3Bdmly-IwA)
-- [Website speed test](https://www.webpagetest.org/result/201020_DiS2_d82b833e59172a62a58b4c1a1ccb5856/) where it passed in all but Security and Cache static content.

 - README.md file spelling checked by copying and pasting the text into word.